 After you decide to study in Australia, the next step is to decide where in Australia you want to study.
 Australia is a vast country—an entire continent, in fact—and every place is going to differ in climate and environment.

 Or perhaps you’ve already decided on a study abroad program, and are looking for things to do in the area while you are abroad.
-You can use the following information to help you decide which area of Australia is the right fit for you, and give you ideas as to how to keep busy and make the most of your time in Australia.
+You can use the following information to help you decide which area of Australia is the right fit for you, and give you ideas on how to keep busy and make the most of your time in Australia.

 - Study in Sydney